celinawong21/WF-ML-Model/README.md

 ## Results
 * insert graphs or tables displaying model's within and out of sample fit.
 ## Risk Considerations
+* **Automation Risk**: Discussion on the consequences of relying solely on predictive models for decision-making without human oversight.

 ## Potential Next Steps
+* **Integration of Additional Data Sources**: consider incorporating regional economic indicators or property market data alongside existing sources like Freddie Mac to enhance predictive accuracy.
+* **Dynamic Feature Selection**: develop adaptive feature selection mechanisms to prioritize relevant features and adjust the model's feature set over time based on their importance.
+* **Larger Dataset**: apply the modeling techniques to all Freddie Mac single-family home loan data to further incorporate the changes in the economic scenario over time.
+* **Government Intervention**: consideration of any regulatory compliance and ethical implications in future iterations of the project.
+* **User Interface**: create a front-end development to input certain criteria about a loan and output its potential rate of default.

 ## Author Contributions